School of Nursing Career Services

 To Schedule an Appointment

-Students can schedule an appointment with Mary by calling the Academic Programs Office at 263-5202.
+Students can schedule an appointment with Mary by using the Scheduling Assistant.

 All students are welcome to email questions to email@example.com or call her at 608-263-5183.